Gun sale surge brings record money for conservation grants

 A related program for fish restoration brought in almost $400 million, from taxes on fishing equipment and boat fuel, they said.

 The restoration programs distribute tax money from hunting, shooting and fishing equipment to all 50 states and U.S. territories.
-The taxes resulted from a 1937 law that was aimed at stopping the rapid decline of many species of fish and other animals early last century by providing a new source of money for conservation.
+The taxes resulted from a 1937 law that aimed to stop the rapid decline of many species of fish and other animals early last century because of overhunting and habitat destruction.

 Money for the wildlife program rose by more than 60% over last year and shattered the previous high of $808 million in 2015, according to figures provided by Fish and Wildlife spokesperson Laury Marshall.